Search by Provider Name

 Portland, OR 97209

-Hours: Resource Center: 7 days a week, 8am-4pm, service intakes end 15 minutes before close.
+Hours: Resource Center: Monday-Friday 8am-4pm, service intakes end 15 minutes before close.
 1st Thursday and 3rd Tuesday of the month the Resource Center closes at noon

 Haircuts: Wednesday/Friday 1pm-3pm